Connecting with the Cosmos

 The Planetarium at Glasgow Science Centre is a spectacular state-of-the-art fulldome digital projection system.
 In our live presenter-led shows, piloted by our expert team of astronomers and science bods, we’ll take you on fantastic journeys through the solar system, into the Milky Way Galaxy and beyond… it’s a truly out of this world experience.

-You can also enjoy spectacular fulldome films, displayed 360° across the 15-metre hemispherical dome of the Planetarium giving a truly immersive experience.
-Watch "We Are Aliens", narrated by Rupert Grint.
+You can also enjoy spectacular fulldome films, like "We Are Aliens" which is narrated by Rupert Grinch.
+These are displayed 360° across the 15-metre hemispherical dome of the Planetarium giving a truly immersive experience.

 Marvel at our Space Zone while you wait to board the Planetarium and lift off into the cosmos for the journey of a lifetime.